naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 * In the land before time, software teams used a waterfall approach to software development.
 Most software projects were failures.
 (See: [The Mythical Man-Month](https://amzn.to/30QHn8F))
 * In 1999, programmer Kent Beck released a book called [Extreme Programming Explained](https://amzn.to/2YLNE2S), wherein he outlines a radically new and different approach to software development.
 * In early 2001, the industry's most well-regarded engineers (including Beck) [met at a famous ski resort](https://agilemanifesto.org/history.html) and distilled the ideas of XP into a new paradigm for how organizations should do software development.
 That paradigm is known as the Agile Software Development movement that's ubiquitous in software engineering these days.
-* The Agile movement became fragmented as it grew. in popularity Over time, the Agile movement was co-opted by business folks and process-oriented project managers.
+* The Agile movement became fragmented as it grew in popularity.
+Over time, the Agile movement was co-opted by business folks and process-oriented project managers.

   * Rigid formalizations of the practices and process bloat infiltrated development teams, big and small.
   * People began forking off and experimenting with alternative styles of software development, which is where [Mob Programming](https://en.wikipedia.org/wiki/Mob_programming#:~:text=Mob%20programming%20(informally%20mobbing)%20is,code%20at%20the%20same%20time.) is derived from.